30 November 2017

 Time to read: 3 mins.

-When you shop for fruits, you probably look for the per-kilo weight when comparing prices.
+When you shop for fruits, you probably look for a uniform unit, such as per-kilo price, when comparing costs.

 Following this principle may seem logical when deciding on a builder for your next home, but sizing up square meter rates is rarely an apples-to-apples comparison.
 With fruit, usually what you see is what you get.
 With home-building, you need to dig deeper to figure out what those rates actually include.